 |17||High School Network 4 (shares planning zones with elementary networks 9, 12, and 13)|

-In FY2020, consistent with prior years, each Network will receive a $55,000 non-personnel budget for administrative expenses and professional development.
-Each Network receives a foundation allocation of personnel, and additional positions may be allocated based on a variety of factors including number, types, and needs of schools served.
+In FY2021, each network will receive a $110,000 non-personnel budget for administrative expenses and professional development.
+This represents a 100 percent increase from FY2020.
+The increase in non-personnel will be used for leadership coaching and strategic teacher support.
+In addition to non-personnel budgets, each network receives a foundation allocation of personnel, and additional positions may be allocated based on a variety of factors including number, types, and needs of schools served.
 Non-personnel costs are funded through general education funds, while positions are funded through general education, Title I, and Title II funds.